-- Out of 80 graduates, more than two-third of the graduates is much satisfy the quality of the program or the education delivered. - Whereas, 26 of the graduates respond the quality and relevance of the programs as "Moderate".
-However there is not a single respondent who rated to "low value". - Additionally, the respondents' response that the programs are not as much relevance in their job although the quality of the education delivered is good.

-The college must develop a plan to make the programs highly relevant in the practical life also launch some new job oriented programs or the training relevance to the job.
+- Out of 75 graduates, 48 of the graduates are satisfied at the quality of the program or the education delivered. - Whereas, 27 of the graduates responded the quality and relevance of the programs as "Moderate".
+However there is not a single respondent who rated to "low value". - Additionally, the respondents' response that the programs are not as much relevance in their job although the quality of the education delivered is good. - The college must develop a plan to make the programs highly relevant in the practical life also launch some new job oriented programs or the training relevance to the job.